deskvillage/dannychadburn.github.io/ebook-creation/index.md

 Once a final sign-off has been provided on the copy, we'll add a bit of polish and start promoting your book!

-I'll work with design professionals (either from within your company or someone I'd source) to create a beautiful cover and promotional assets that reflect your brand guidelines.
-The resulting assets will integrate neatly into your site, and be optimised for use on eBook stores and various social media.
+I'll work with design professionals (either from within your company or one of my trusted contacts) to create a beautiful cover and promotional images that reflect your brand guidelines.
+The resulting assets will integrate neatly into your site, and be optimised for use on eBook stores and various social networks.

-You'll retain all rights and ownership of the book and I will coordinate various publishing details (ISBN, typesetting, etc) so it's well optimised for Amazon Kindle, Apple iBooks, Nook, Kobo, Google Play and mony other digital book stores.
+You'll retain all rights and ownership of the book and I will coordinate various publishing details (ISBN, metadata, etc) so it's set up for Amazon Kindle, Apple iBooks, Nook, Kobo, Google Play and mony other digital libraries.

-#### The exported file will be provided in two eBook formats:
+#### The exported file will be provided in various eBook formats:

 - **.epub** - the most widely used ebook format, allowing custoemrs to absorb your book wherever and whenever they desire.
 - **.mobi** - specifically for the Amazon store and Kindle devices - a massive potential audience.